joelparkerhenderson/ways-of-working/README.md

 Each teammate gets their own credentials, such as a username, a password, a security badge, etc.

-Each teammate knows how to get new credentials, manage them securely, and revoke them if necessary.
+Each teammate knows how to manage their credentials securely, such as by using a secrets application.

+Each teammate knows how to report their credentials as lost, or stolen, or otherwise at risk.

 [More…](doc/credentials/index.md)